- Paul Lawrence

 Alchemy is an age-old tradition.
-It’s recorded from most ancient cultures, from the Chinese to the Egyptians and the Persians.
-The Islamic world as well as medieval Europe had they own forms of alchemy.
+It’s recorded in most ancient cultures, from the Chinese to the Egyptians and the Persians.
+The Islamic world as well as medieval Europe had their own forms of alchemy.

-The basis of alchemy is the transformation of a less desirable material into something precious, for example, lead into gold.
+The basis of alchemy is the transformation of a less desirable material into something precious An example of this would be lead into gold.
 It’s the breaking down of the elements of something and the alchemical rearrangement into a new and higher form.

 Alchemy on a physical level is a very complex subject that I don’t necessarily want to explore here.
 I’m more concerned with spiritual alchemy since one of the fundamental jobs of the Shaman is to be an alchemist.